-In September 2009, Bartlett Lodge was awarded the 2009 Sustainable Tourism Award of Excellence by the Ontario Tourism Marketing Partnership.
+Bartlett Lodge is honoured to have been given the Sustainable Tourism Award of Excellence by the Ontario Tourism Marketing Partnership.
 The Ontario Tourism Awards celebrate excellence and innovation in the Ontario tourism industry.
 The award program features five marketing awards, two journalism awards and seven tourism industry awards of excellence.
 The awards recognize individuals and organizations that have successfully promoted Ontario as a must-see destination and are judged by an independent, third party panel of industry and marketing experts.
 Everyone at Bartlett Lodge feels honoured to have received the 2009 Sustainable Tourism Award of Excellence and tremendously proud to be recognized as an Ontario resort leader in sustainable, eco-friendly practices.

 To some, sustainable tourism is a rather new concept, but environmentally conscious resort properties like Bartlett Lodge have been quietly promoting its practice for years.
 According to a definition jointly developed by the Tourism Industry Association of Canada and Parks Canada, Sustainable Tourism is "tourism which actively fosters appreciation and stewardship of the natural, cultural and historic resources and special places by local residents, the tourism industry, governments and visitors.
 It is tourism which can be sustained over the long term because it results in a net benefit for the social, economic, natural and cultural environments of the area in which it takes place."
 Although tourism will never be completely sustainable, as every industry has some type of impact on the environment, we can work together towards the goal of becoming more sustainable.